 We demonstrate new experimental procedures for measuring small errors in a superconducting quantum bit (qubit).
 By carefully separating out gate and measurement errors, we construct a complete error budget and demonstrate single qubit gate fidelities of 0.98, limited by energy relaxation.
-We also introduce a new metrology tool - a Ramsey interference error filter - that can measure the occupation probability of the state $|2\rangle$ down to 10^{-4} , a magnitude near the fault tolerant threshold.
+We also introduce a new metrology tool-a Ramsey interference error filter-that can measure the occupation probability of the state $|2\rangle$ , which is outside the computational basis, down to $10^{-4}$ , thereby confirming that our quantum system stays within the qubit manifold during single qubit logic operations.